NethServer/ns8-docs/cluster.rst

 field.
 An IP address is accepted, too.

 Confirm or enter the ``VPN public UDP port`` number.
 Every worker node will connect the leader on that UDP port number.
+In most cases, the default VPN port, which is ``55820``, should suffice, unless there is a network device between the leader and the workers mapping it to a different port number.

 When the confirmation string is typed, the :guilabel:`I understand, promote the node` button becomes active and it is possible to complete the node promotion.

-The ``Check node connectivity`` checkbox verifies the connection of every node with the selected one.
-The check might fail due to settings of other devices in the network, like port-forwarding.
-In this case, if you are sure the entered configuration is correct, it is possible to disable the
-check: do it at your own risk!
+The ``Check node connectivity`` checkbox verifies the connection of each node with the selected one.
+Since the VPN connection cannot be probed, only HTTPS is checked, and it may fail due to settings on other network devices, such as port-forwarding.
+In this case, if you are certain that the entered configuration is correct, you have the option to disable the check, but proceed at your own risk!

 Unreachable leader node
 -----------------------